 - In the third season, Jen finds herself unable to continue dating a man because he "looks like a magician".
 He tries to rectify this by learning magic ("would it be less weird if I actually was a magician..?"), but he's hopeless at it.

-- There was the time she dumped her boyfriend Peter after finding out his last name was File.
+- There is the time she dumps her boyfriend Peter after finding out his last name was File.
 If you don't get it, say the full name out loud a few times.

 - An episode of Still Standing had Bill, Judy, and Linda attend a high school reunion.
 Linda hits it off with a guy she always liked in school, but then can't get over the fact that he doesn't like The Beatles.